 Again, please visit your county appraisal district’s website for further clarification on this exemption and its qualifications.

-There are several exemptions available to all types of property.
+There are several tax exemptions available to all types of property.
 I’ve only discussed some of the more common residential exemptions.
-Should you have any exemption or property tax questions, please feel free to contact me anytime.
-At the Hegwood Group, we are well versed in the exemption application process.
-Contact us today, it’s possible you are missing an exemption on your property that could result in a refund for previous years.
+Should you have any tas exemption or property tax questions, please feel free to contact me anytime.
+At the Hegwood Group, we are well versed in the tax exemption application process.
+Contact us today, it’s possible you are missing a tax exemption on your property that could result in a refund for previous years.